cs-4241-2023/shortstack/README.md

 For my css, I implemented a flexbox and styled each element using the commands for a flexbox.

+My derived field is that I take the song length in seconds and return it in the format: minutes:seconds.

 ## Technical Achievements
 - **Tech Achievement 1** - I created a single page application that updates according to this achievement.
 When information is submited to the server, it automatically displays the updated data and this is all done with a single page.